Donders-Institute/bidscoin/docs/installation.rst

 * Debian stable,
 * the latest version of `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__,
-* the latest stable release of BIDScoin.
+* the latest stable release of BIDScoin and its spec2nii2bids and phys2bidscoin plugins.

 Dependencies: